Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Performance Guarantees

 where, for any $i\in[K]\setminus\{a^\star\}$, we have defined

-\end{enumerate} \end{lemma} \begin{proof} See Appendix~\ref{proof: properties of problem complexity}. \end{proof} The continuity of $\Gamma$ has been previously established by~\cite{pmlr-v117-agrawal20a} in the metric space $(\mcM,W_1)$.
-However, the continuity was established under the assumption that for any $\P\in\mcP(\Omega)$, the boundedness assumption $\E_{\P}[f(|X|)]<B$ holds for any convex and differentiable function $f$.
+\end{enumerate} \end{lemma} \begin{proof} See Appendix~\ref{proof: properties of problem complexity}. \end{proof} The continuity of $\Gamma$ has been previously established by~\cite{pmlr-v117-agrawal20a} in the metric space $(\mcM,W_1)$, where $W_1$ denotes the Wasserstein distance metric.
+However, the continuity was established under the assumption that for any $\P\in\mcQ(\Omega)$, the boundedness assumption $\E_{\P}[f(|X|)]<B$ holds for any convex and differentiable function $f$.
 The key difference in the proof of Lemma~\ref{lemma:properties of problem complexity} with that of~\cite[Lemma 4]{pmlr-v117-agrawal20a} is that we do not impose the boundedness assumption.
-Rather, we leverage the properties of the Jensen-Shanon divergence (details in Appendix~\ref{proof: properties of problem complexity}) to establish the continuity property of the problem complexity.
-Next, we state two key properties of the TCB and ITCB arm selection strategies used for characterizing an upper bound on the average sample complexity that coincides with the universal lower bound.
-First, we show that the explicit exploration phase ensures that each arm $i\in[K]$ is sampled sufficiently often, such that the MLEs of the mean values converge to the true means.
-Let us define the time instant $N_{\bnu}^\epsilon$ as
+Rather, we leverage the properties of the Jensen-Shannon divergence (details in Appendix~\ref{proof: properties of problem complexity}) to establish the continuity property of the problem complexity.

-The stochastic time $N_{\bnu}^\epsilon$ marks the convergence of the MLEs to the respective ground truths for every arm $i\in[K]$.
-In the following result, we will show that the arm selection strategies ensure that $N_{\bnu}^\epsilon$ has a finite average value. \begin{theorem}[Convergence in mean] Under the TCB and ITCB sampling strategies we have $\E_{\bnu}[N_{\bnu}^\epsilon]<+\infty$. \end{theorem} \begin{proof} See Appendix~\ref{proof: convergence in mean}. \end{proof} Leveraging the continuity property of the problem complexity proved in Lemma~\ref{lemma:properties of problem complexity}, next, we establish the convergence in the sampling proportions due to the TCB and ITCB sampling rules to that of the optimal proportions.
-This is a key contribution of the paper, which helps establish the asymptotic optimality of the algorithms, compared to the $\beta-$optimality achieved by top-two algorithms. \begin{theorem}[Convergence in sampling proportions] If the TCB arm selection rule in~(\ref{eq: sampling rule}) is allowed to continue sampling without stopping, for any $\epsilon>0$, there exists a stochastic time instant $N_{\bw}^\epsilon$ such that
+Leveraging the continuity property of the problem complexity proved in Lemma~\ref{lemma:properties of problem complexity}, next, we establish the convergence in the sampling proportions due to the TCB and ITCB sampling rules to that of the optimal proportions. {This is a key theoretical contribution of the paper, which helps establish the asymptotic optimality of the algorithms, compared to the $\beta-$optimality achieved by top-two algorithms.
+Specifically, the top-two algorithms {\em enforce} the almost sure convergence of allocation for the best arm to $\beta$, which accordingly ensures the convergence to the $\beta-$optimal allocation.
+However, such an analysis does not readily extend to that of TCB and ITCB, since we do not enforce the almost sure convergence in allocation of the best arm to $\beta$.
+This makes the analysis of the TCB and ITCB sampling rules significantly more challenging.
+For details, we refer to Appendix~\ref{proof: convergence in allocation}. } \begin{theorem}[Convergence in sampling proportions] If the TCB arm selection rule in~(\ref{eq: sampling rule}) is allowed to continue sampling without stopping, for any $\epsilon>0$, there exists a stochastic time instant $N_{\bw}^\epsilon$ such that

 Furthermore, $\E_{\bnu}[N_{\bw}^\epsilon]<+\infty$. \end{theorem} \begin{proof} See Appendix~\ref{proof: convergence in allocation}. \end{proof} \begin{theorem}[Convergence in sampling proportions] If the ITCB arm selection rule in~(\ref{eq: sampling rule 2}) is allowed to continue sampling without stopping, for any $\epsilon>0$, there exists a stochastic time instant $N_{\bw}^\epsilon$ such that